expo/expo/docs/pages/get-started/installation.md

 ### Installing Expo CLI

-Expo CLI is installed as a global npm package from a terminal app on your development machine.
-You will use it for different tasks in the development life cycle of your project.
+To install Expo CLI on your development machine, you need to install it as a global npm package.
+Open the terminal and run the following command:

 <Terminal cmd={[
   '# Install the command line tools',